The Japan Norway Society

 Financial manager at National Police Immigration Service in Norway since 2011.
 Previous working experience from Ministry of Justice and various experience from private and public sector.
 Studied Japanese in Bergen and Japan.
 Graduate from the Norwegian School of Economics and Graduate School of International Development at Nagoya University.
 Field work from East Timor and the Philippines.
 Lived and studied in Nagasaki for 1 ½ years.
 I am eager to refresh my contact with Japan and hope to contribute in a positive way to the Japan-Norway relation.

 Christoffer Kvernvold (Board Member)

-Sales Analyst at Kongsberg Automotive AS.
+Key Account Manager at Kongsberg Automotive AS.
 Previous working experiences includes an overseas posting to Abu Dhabi (energy).
 MSc.
 Mech.
 Eng. from Hong Kong UST.
 Exchange student to Ritsumeikan and Nagoya University, studied the Toyota production system and Japanese.
 I have a great passion and interest in Japanese culture, technology and language.
 Recently a certified Sake Sommelier and a big enthusiast of Japanese food and "onsen".
 I aspire to contribute to more business cooperation and exchange between our countries.